-Whether your hotel is already active on social media and are looking for new ways to connect with your audience or are new to social media and want to know the best way to achieve results, there is one fundamental rule that every hotel marketer must follow and that is to establish engagement and build a relationship with your audience.
+Is your hotel already active on social media, and are you looking for new ways to connect with your audience or are new to social media and want to know the best way to achieve results?
+There is one fundamental rule that every hotel marketer must follow, and that is to establish engagement and build a relationship with your audience.
 This means that your social media marketing campaign creates a two-way dialogue between your hotel and the guest.
-Many hoteliers have the misconception that social media is merely a platform to broadcast how great your hotel is and to promote your wonderful amenities.
-However, social media is much more than just bragging about your hotel, it’s about providing value to travelers and engaging guests in conversations during their stay with you.
+Many hoteliers have the misconception that social media is merely a platform to broadcast how great your hotel is and to promote your beautiful amenities.
+However, social media is much more than just bragging about your hotel.
+It's about providing value to travelers and engaging guests in conversations during their stay with you.

-With that said, social media can no longer be just an afterthought for hotels because as you know, the hotel industry revolves around hospitality, customer service and experience.
+With that said, social media can no longer be just an afterthought for hotels because, as you know, the hotel industry revolves around hospitality, customer service, and experience.
 A challenge many hotels face with social media marketing is how to engage users to interact on their channels.
-Engagement can be in the form of comments, likes, messages, retweets, and +1’s.
-Each social media channel evokes a different kind of interaction among users, so it is important that you craft a unique strategy for each social media channel.
+Engagement can be in the form of comments, likes, messages, and retweets.
+Each social media channel evokes a different kind of interaction among users, so you must craft a unique strategy for each social media channel.
 Avoid sharing the same content across all social media networks to prevent repetitive information and low engagement.
-Instead follow these 3 effective strategies to create engagement among your audience and to foster a relationship between you and the guest:
+Instead, follow these three effective strategies to create engagement among your audience and to foster a relationship between you and the guest.

 Listen To Your Audience/Community